2i2c-org/docs/admin/configuration/login.md

 4. ???.
 We could probably support other authentication providers, depending on your specific needs and the provider's complexity.
 Please reach out to us if none of these 3 work.

+We will ask you what provider you want when we set up the hub.
+We can change the provider after the fact, but only if absolutely strictly necessary.

 ## Authorization

 Not everyone who can authenticate is granted access to the hub - that